 The setting is just as unique as the food as the restaurant is located inside a historic bank building.
 Grab a seat on their rooftop, which overlooks historic Covington Square, as the sun sets or enjoy live music on Friday and Saturday nights.
 Mystic Grill t-shirts are a popular souvenir for fans, which you can purchase at The Alley, their gift shop located under the restaurant.

 In need of a sweet treat?
 Look no further than local ice cream shop Scoops.
 After opening their first shop in nearby Madison, Susan and Jim Kirk opened the Covington location, which also serves fudge and coffee.
-Some of their offbeat flavors include Butterfinger Swirl, Pink Cotton Candy and Yellow Cake Batter.
-But star Ian Somerhalder, who plays Damon, frequents Scoops in search of their banana pudding flavor.
-Special diets can also find something, including sorbet, sherbert and low-sugar varieties.
+Some of the offbeat flavors include Butterfinger Swirl, Pink Cotton Candy and Yellow Cake Batter.
+But star Ian Somerhalder, who plays Damon, frequented Scoops in search of their banana pudding flavor.
+Those following special diets also can find something to enjoy, including sorbet, sherbet and low-sugar varieties.

 The Twelve Oaks Bed and Breakfast

 Travelers in search of Southern hospitality should look no further than Covington’s Twelve Oaks Bed and Breakfast, an 1836 antebellum mansion listed on the National Register of Historic Places.
 It’s been said that the home was one of the inspirations for Ashley’s home in "Gone With the Wind," and more than 90 television and film projects have been filmed here, including "The Vampire Diaries."
 Some of the cast and crew have also been known to stay here.
 Among the amenities are spa tubs, fine Turkish linens and home-cooked breakfast daily.